By Dr Andy Byers

 The idea of a bodily resurrection of the dead was a common belief in early Judaism at the time of Jesus.
 Resurrection, however, was envisioned not as an event affecting one person only.
 In spite of the imperial reigns of world powers that dominated their political and cultural life as a people, many Jews in the ancient world held firm to their convictions that their creator God was good, just, and sovereign.
 These theological ideas in the face of contradictory earthly realities compelled hope that God would surely put an end to this “present evil age” and usher in a “new age” of justice and freedom for his people.
 The corporate resurrection of those who had died in the present age was understood as a significant component of God’s forthcoming intervention into human history.

 This resurrection is prefigured in certain Old Testament texts.
-Hints that this creator God would destroy the power of death – along with the cosmic and political powers aligned with it – and bring about a new creation for his people appear in Isaiah 24-27 and 65-66.
+Hints that God the creator would destroy the power of death — along with the cosmic and political powers aligned with it — and bring about a new creation for his people appear in Isaiah 24-27 and 65-66.
 In some Old Testament passages, there are also hints that new creation will entail the resurrection of the deceased faithful (Ezekiel 37:1-14; Daniel 12:1-3, 13).

 By the time of Jesus, there were diverse views on this corporate resurrection.
 Some believed only the righteous would rise again.
 Others believed both the righteous and the unrighteous would rise and face judgment for their respective deeds.
 But most believed in a future and corporate resurrection of some kind (a notable exception to this belief are the Sadducees, a powerful Jewish sect associated with the governance of the Jerusalem Temple)